“For every action

 after insurance regulation alterations compared with low back

-pain patients who were treated non-surgically or with
+pain patients who were treated non-operatively or with

 decompression only.
 (4) In one study, the reoperation for ASD was